What is Pyrolysis?

 - Many other common cooking techniques involve pyrolysis.
 Notable examples include grilling, frying, toasting, and roasting.

-- Another notable application of pyrolysis is when wood is placed in tar kins and subjected to high temperatures in order to obtain tar.
+- Another notable application of pyrolysis is when the wood is placed in tar kins and subjected to high temperatures in order to obtain tar.

 - The process of oil refining also exploits the process of pyrolysis.
 In this industry, heat is employed to create cracks in relatively large hydrocarbons, facilitating their breaking down into smaller hydrocarbons.